Robert Knapp Interview: CyberGhost Is Not a VPN Company

 VPNMentor: You offer a limited service of free VPN.
 How is this working for you?

-We are running the free version for two reason.
-The freemium model is our marketing model.
-We have zero budget for advertising (we don’t advertise in Google, Facebook etc.).
-We are generating traffic to the free product and this helps us gain recognition and a potential user base for the premium base.
+We operate on the free version due to two factors.
+First, our marketing strategy is based on the freemium model.
+Second, we don't allocate any budget for advertising (we don't advertise on platforms like Google, Facebook, etc.).
+Driving traffic towards our free product helps us earn recognition and build a potential user base for our premium offering.

 Second, we give users in North Africa, Turkey, China etc. access to blocked content.
 These people can’t afford a VPN and we want to make sure that everyone in the world will have access to online surfing while protecting their privacy.
 In a way, our premium users subsidize the free users and they can be proud of helping the poorer users from the rest of the world.